 The argument suggested by Figure 1 was that standardizing for workforce participation should have narrowed differences in measured inequality of income.
-As well, within the USA, the argument has been made that the trend over time to greater inequality in household income is partly driven by the correlation of potential earnings of husbands and wives and the workforce entry of well educated women (married to high income men) in the 1980s and 1990s, which may tended disproportionately to swell the household income of upper income groups, thereby increasing measured inequality in household money income.
-If either of these were an explanation of cross country differences in measured inequality, one might think that if workforce participation elsewhere were to increase to US levels, measured inequality in household money income in other countries would also rise.
-If so, comparing inequality in the actual distribution of household money income "overstates" international differences in inequality.
+As well, if it was the correlation of potential earnings of husbands and wives and the workforce entry of well educated women (married to high income men) in the 1980s and 1990s that was responsible for increasing measured inequality in household money income (by disproportionately swelling the household income of upper income groups), measured inequality in household money income in other countries would rise if workforce participation elsewhere were to increase to Canadian levels.
+If either hypothesis were true, comparing inequality in the actual distribution of household money income "overstates" international differences in inequality.

 However, the simulations of this paper indicate emphatically that this is not the case.
-In every country, rising workforce participation reduces inequality.
-If other countries had US style determinants and levels of employment, differences between the USA and other countries in money income inequality and poverty would be larger - not smaller - than they are in actual data.
+In every country, rising workforce participation reduces inequality and poverty.
+If continental European countries had Canadian style determinants and levels of employment, differences in money income inequality and poverty would be larger - not smaller - than they are in actual data.

 Figure 4, which examines working hours per household adult at different points in the distribution of income in 1994-95, may help to explain the simulation results.
-In Figure 4, individuals are ordered in each country by their equivalent individual disposable money income (after direct taxes and after transfers) and the average labour supply per household adult is calculated for each income decile.
+In Figure 4, individuals are ordered in each country by their equivalent individual disposable money income

+(after direct taxes and after transfers) and the average labour supply per household adult is calculated for each income decile.
 Panel A presents the average hours total.
-In Panel B each country's decile average is expressed as a fraction of the corresponding US decile.
-With the exception of the top income decile in the UK (which has the least work effort of the top decile of all countries examined16), there is a clear tendency for work hours to be higher in higher deciles of the income distribution- both absolutely and relative to the US.
+In Panel B each country's decile average of working hours per household adult is expressed as a fraction of the corresponding Canadian decile.
+With the exception of the top income decile in the UK (which has the least work effort of the top decile of all countries examined 18), there is a clear tendency for work hours to be higher in higher deciles of the income distribution both absolutely and relative to Canada.
 At all points in the income distribution, Americans work more hours - but although the US incentive system has its greatest differentials in hourly rewards at the top of the income distribution, the differential in hours of work is significantly smaller at the top of the income distribution than at the bottom.